imgag/ngs-bits/doc/tools/SvFilterAnnotations.md

 	                         Parameters:
 	                           action - Action to perform [default=FILTER] [valid=REMOVE,FILTER]
-	SV PE read depth         Show only SVs with at least a certain number of Paired End Reads
+	SV PE read depth         Show only SVs with at least a certain number of Paired End Reads (In trio/multi sample all samples must meet the requirements.)
 	                         Parameters:
 	                           PE Read Depth - minimal number of Paired End Reads [default=0] [min=0] SV SomaticScore          Show only SVs with at least a certain Somaticscore